-We, we offer up our clinic here in home first to the NHS on Sunday to run COVID vaccinations and flu vaccinations for the public.
-And three of my, my staff there, and I were in the clinic for the whole day.
-While and I want to be polite about the NHS, because I love the NHS, but it was so it was very badly organised this thing.
-So we only actually jumped 55 People in the space of eight hours.
+We offered up our clinic here in Higham Ferrers to the NHS on Sunday to run COVID vaccinations and flu vaccinations for the public.
+And three of my staff there, and I were in the clinic for the whole day.
+While, and I want to be polite about the NHS, because I love the NHS, but it was very badly organised this thing.
+So we only actually jabbed 55 People in the space of eight hours.
 And I think they could do better.
 But I was struck at one point because some people came in and they were hugely overweight.
-They were I think mid 60s, and they were hugely overweight husband and wife.
-And I was just thinking to myself, I you would help yourself so much if you did something to get fit.
-But I just suspect that people at that age who have reached they both they were both, I think certainly one of them was type two diabetic.
-Yeah.
+They were I think mid-60s, and they were hugely overweight, husband and wife.
+And I was just thinking to myself, you would help yourself so much if you did something to get fit.
+But I just suspect that people at that age who have reached, they were both, I think certainly one of them was type two diabetic.
 And of course, I think sometimes that's a diagnosis.
-But also sometimes it's used as an excuse for being overweight or, and maybe people will resign themselves to being overweight, because they're diabetic, even if that might have been the thing that caused it in the first but yeah, that's something that rings a bell with you.
+But also, sometimes it's used as an excuse for being overweight or, and maybe people will resign themselves to being overweight, because they're diabetic, even if that might have been the thing that caused it in the first place, ist that something that rings a bell with you?

 Yeah, it does.
 But it's not just about those kinds of people, it's about often just your average person.
 As you know, once you get to the age of 50, you start losing muscle tone, it's gradual.
 It's not an immediate effect, but it's a gradual process.
 And then if you get into your late 50s and early 60s, it's a much more rapid decline in muscle tone.
-So unless you built that level up, it's going to be hard.
-The age of 60 fives coming up to the 70s it's almost impossible to start gaining muscle tone.
-So you've got to have it in place, initially, to main just to maintain things, let alone increase it.
+So unless you built that level up, it's going to be hard at the age of 65, coming up to the 70s it's almost impossible to start gaining muscle tone.
+So you've got to have it in place initially, just to maintain things, let alone increase it.
 So it's about just your average person who doesn't understand these things.
 You can't go into your mid 60s without putting that preparation in, you're gonna have lost a lot of muscle tone.
 And if you want to have an active, I mean, we all live much longer now, don't we?
-And if you want to have an act, yeah, I mean, and if you want to have an active lifestyle, you got to be fit to do so fit bones.co Wk bones.co.uk.
-All right.
+And I mean, and if you want to have an active lifestyle, you got to be fit to do it.